By Sean Zucker –

 The benefits regular physical activity can have on mental health are already well documented, but new studies continue to emerge demonstrating just how powerful a treatment it can be.
 Last year, the University of Vermont declared exercise the best natural prescription for a range of mental health and mood disorders that stretch from anxiety and depression to schizophrenia, suicidality and acute psychotic episodes.
 The university’s research found that physical exercise is so effective at alleviating these issues that it can reduce the time a patient suffering from these problems stays in an acute facility as well as lessening their reliance on psychotropic medications.

 In April, the University of Basel found that physical activities also can bring about long-term improvement in cognitive performance and mental coordination.
-A month later, UT Southwestern Medical Center completed its own yearlong workout study that found exercise improves memory, boost blood flow to the brain and may reduce the risk of dementia.
+A month later, UT Southwestern Medical Center completed its own yearlong workout study that found exercise improves memory, boosts blood flow to the brain and may reduce the risk of dementia.

 Lizzo’s take also tackled the misconception that frequent exercise equates to major weight loss and body transformation.
 “Hey, so I’ve been working out consistently for the last five years and it may come as a surprise to some of y’all that I’m not working out to have your ideal body type,” she said.
 “I’m working out to have my ideal body type.”